 Emilie Johnson is an Assistant Curator at Monticello.
 Emilie’s research focuses on the architecture and material culture of plantations, using spaces and objects to better understand how people conducted their lives in the past.
 At Monticello, she concentrates on the lived experiences of women and enslaved people, with a particular interest in those who occupied the house as dependents.

-J. Jefferson Looney is the Series Editor for The Retirement Series which documents Jefferson’s written legacy between his return to private life on 4 March 1809 and his death on 4 July 1826.
+J. Jefferson Looney – Daniel P. Jordan Editor of The Papers of Thomas Jefferson at Monticello, is the Series Editor for The Retirement Series which documents Jefferson’s written legacy between his return to private life on 4 March 1809 and his death on 4 July 1826.
 Publication in 2004 of the first of an estimated twenty-three volumes in the Retirement Series represents a milestone in The Papers of Thomas Jefferson, the definitive edition of the papers of the author of the Declaration of Independence and third president of the United States.

-Louis Nelson is an Associate Professor of Architectural History, the Associate Dean for Research and International Programs in the School of Architecture, and the Director of the Program in Historic Preservation.
+Louis Nelson is a Professor of Architectural History at the School of Architecture and Associate Provost for Outreach at the University of Virginia.
 He teaches courses in American architecture specializing in colonial and early national architecture, vernacular architecture, art and architecture of the American South, and theories and practices of sacred space.
 Nelson’s teaching and research focus on the close examination of evidence-both material and textual-as a means of interrogating the ways architecture shapes the human experience.

 Fraser Neiman is director of archaeology at Monticello and lecturer in the Departments of Anthropology and Architectural History at the University of Virginia, where he teaches courses in archaeology and quantitative methods.
 Neiman’s Monticello research is structured around three ongoing initiatives: The Plantation Archaeological Survey, the Plantation Landscape History Initiative, and the Quarter-Farm Household Archaeology Initiative.
 Monticello’s archaeology department is also home to the Digital Archaeological Archive of Comparative Slavery (DAACS), which is a collaborative experiment in the use of internet technologies to promote comparative, quantitative, and synthetic study of archaeological data from sites occupied by enslaved Africans and their descendants in the Chesapeake, Carolinas, and the Caribbean.
 DAACS is supported by Monticello and a series of major grants from the Andrew W. Mellon Foundation and the National Endowment for the Humanities.